- James Austen

 Notably, the new allowances combine both agricultural and business property, with the allowance applying proportionately across any qualifying assets; rather than providing separate streams of relief.
 Allowances will not be transferable between spouses or civil partners.

-The Chancellor said that 75% of those claiming APR will be unaffected, with smaller family farms and businesses remaining protected, and the benefits of APR and BPR being better targeted.
-However, it remains to be seen how those farms and businesses that will be affected by the change will cope with the additional and unexpected tax.
+As noted above, it remains to be seen how those farms and businesses that will be affected by the change will cope with the additional and unexpected tax.
 In some cases, it may mean the breaking up of family businesses – especially farming businesses – after a death to be able to afford the tax.
-In the case of farms, especially, this might even mean a widowed spouse losing the family home.
+In the case of farms, especially, this might even mean the forced sale of the family home.

-Slightly complex anti-forestalling measures are being introduced so that the restricted APR and BPR allowances coming into effect from 6 April 2026 will also apply to any lifetime transfers into trust made on or after 30 October 2024 where the transferor then dies before 6 April 2026.
-These may well suffice prevent business owners taking steps to capitalise now on APR and BPR while they theoretically (but not in practice) remain available in full.
+Unusual and somewhat complex anti-forestalling measures are being introduced so that the restricted APR and BPR allowances coming into effect from 6 April 2026 will also apply to any lifetime transfers into trust made on or after 30 October 2024 where the transferor then dies before 6 April 2026.
+These may well suffice to disincentivise business owners from taking steps to capitalise now on APR/BPR while they theoretically (but not necessarily in practice) remain available in full.

 AIM shares

 To date, BPR has applied to AIM-listed shares, meaning that an industry has sprung up of selling packaged IHT-relieved AIM portfolio products, which was arguably an unintended consequence of the previous generosity of the BPR regime.
-From 6 April 2026, Business Property Relief for shares designated as “not listed” on the markets of recognised stock exchanges, including AIM, will be capped at 50%, meaning that qualifying portfolios will now be taxed at 20% (at current rates).
-The value of the AIM market (already down approximately 9% in anticipation of this change) is likely to drop further.
+From 6 April 2026, BPR on shares designated as not listed on the markets of recognised stock exchanges, including AIM shares, will be capped at 50%, meaning that affected products and portfolios will now be taxed at 20% (at current rates).

 Pensions

-The Capital Gains Tax changes were largely in line with what many expected; the worst fears of 39% were not realised.
-The main rate is increasing from 10% to 18% and the higher rate from 20% to 24%.
+The Capital Gains Tax changes were largely in line with what many expected, while the worst fears of a 39% headline rate were not realised.
+The main rate is increasing from 10% to 18%, and the higher rate from 20% to 24%.
 The residential property rate remains unchanged at 24%.
+Taken in isolation, the CGT changes are relatively modest, and would not of themselves cause undue concern: they do not “move the dial”.
+But in the context of the Budget changes as a whole, which are intentionally targeted at wealth creators as a group, their effect is magnified.

 Rate increases